kenanjahicc/learning-app-issues/README.md

 - Allows students to rate and provide feedback on their classes and teachers.
 - Provides a mechanism for resolving disputes and complaints.

+**4.9 Support page:**
+- Provides answers to all common questions that users might have.
+- Provides all of the neccessary contact information users might need.
+- Features a form that they can fill out as a means of reporting issues they have encountered either with the service or with the page.

 ## 5. Technical requirements